Medication Administration: Epinephrine Auto-Injectors

 Carol Jones, RN

-Carol Jones has been a school nurse in the Peninsula School District in Gig Harbor, Washington for over 20 years.
+Carol Jones has been a school nurse in the Peninsula School District in Gig Harbor, Washington, for more than 20 years.
 She also serves as the lead nurse and coordinates health and safety training programs for district employees.
-Carol has additional experience as an emergency department nurse, a public health nurse, and as a medical-surgical instructor in a diploma nursing program.
+Jones has additional experience as an emergency department nurse, a public health nurse and a medical-surgical instructor in a diploma nursing program.

 Lucinda Mejdell-Awbrey, RN, MA